MediaArea/MediaConch/StyleGuide.md

 MediaArea intends to release various versions of all relevant source codes and executables for each of the deployment platforms that the project will be configured to perform upon successfully.
 For stable versions of the software, new downloads and rolling releases will be provided and made available on a monthly basis.
 Stable versions will take into account software fixes, updates, and bug reports throughout the development phase and additionally will have gone through a QA process during that time.

-Certain deployed (LTS) versions, upholding the build of the stable versions, will be provided and released during the required delivery stages of the PreForma project and will be developed as sustainable for a long period of time within the open source project.
+Certain deployed (LTS) versions, upholding the build of the stable versions, will be provided and released during the required delivery stages of the PREFORMA project and will be developed as sustainable for a long period of time within the open source project.

 New nightly builds and updates of the source code will also be made available to download during all stages.
 This ensures that all users and organizations will have access to downloading the most up-to-date version of code that exists throughout the project.